-We will be hosting the Annual Meeting at our principal executive offices located at 100 East Ridge Road, Ridgefield, Connecticut 06877, and simultaneously on the Internet through a virtual web conference at www.virtualshareholdermeeting.com/chef19.
+We will be hosting the Annual Meeting on the Internet through a virtual web conference at www.virtualshareholdermeeting.com/chef22.
 Our stockholders will continue to have the opportunity to engage with our Board and our independent auditors during the meeting.
 Our optional virtual meeting platform provided by our proxy solicitor, Broadridge Financial Solutions, allows all participating stockholders to submit questions at any point in the meeting.
 In addition, it also allows our stockholders to vote on proposals online.
-We believe that our virtual platform will increase stockholder participation while at the same time affording the same rights and opportunities to participate, as stockholders have had at our physical annual meeting.
+We believe that our virtual platform will increase stockholder participation while at the same time affording the same rights and opportunities to participate, as stockholders would have if we held a physical annual meeting.